StephenBoyle1/QUB-Coin/README.md

 ## Setting-up a geth node for ethereum using docker

 [This page](docs/geth-setup.md) explains the steps required to get an Ethereum Node running in Docker!

+This GETH setup is a pre-requesite on your local dev environment in order to get the LOGIN and SIGN-UP page to work properly.